Cotton Comes to Harlem: Home media

 The film was released to DVD by 20th Century Fox Home Entertainment (acting as distributor for MGM Home Entertainment) January 9, 2001.
 Cotton Comes to Harlem was released on Blu-ray by Kino Lorber (under license from MGM) on September 9, 2014.

 Sequel

-Ossie Davis declined to direct a sequel to Cotton Comes to Harlem, due to strong artistic differences with Metro-Goldwyn-Mayer (MGM).
-The eventual sequel, Come Back, Charleston Blue, loosely based on Himes' The Heat's On, with much original material injected, ended up being directed by Mark Warren and was released in 1972.
+Ossie Davis declined to direct a sequel to Cotton Comes to Harlem, due to strong artistic differences with Samuel Goldwyn, Jr. and his studio executives.
+The eventual sequel, Come Back, Charleston Blue, loosely based on Himes' The Heat's On, with much original material injected, ended up being directed by Mark Warren and was released in 1972 by Warner Bros.
 It opened to mixed reviews, with critics feeling it was decent, but not riotous like the original 1970 film.